Winners Lane Padel

 • The number of rounds is decided before play begins.

-How do you score in Winners Lane?
+How do you score in Winners Lane padel?

 • Each team serves twice, then the serve passes to the opponents.